Plus (film)

 Plus (ಪ್ಲಸ್), also known as +, is a 2015 Indian Kannada-language suspense drama science-fiction film directed by Gadda Viji and co-produced by Yogaraj Bhat.
 It stars Anant Nag as the lead protagonist with an image makeover.

-The supporting cast features Sudharani, Shalini Vadnikatti, P. Ravi Shankar and Chetan Chandra.
-Shruthi Hariharan appears in a song sequence.
+After a lot of hype surrounding the makers' innovative marketing strategy around Ananth Nag's new look; Upon theatrical release on 16 October 2015, the film was panned by critics for being complicated and ambiguous.

+Synopsis

 Based on the theme of 'good over evil', the plot of the film revolves around the life of a businessman trying to save himself being attacked by goons on bringing three persons all suffering from different psychological disorders together.

-The soundtrack was composed by Bharath B. J., who collaborated with Ravi Basrur to score the background music.
-After a lot of hype surrounding the makers' innovative marketing strategy around Ananth Nag's new look; Upon theatrical release on 16 October 2015, the film was panned by critics for being complicated and ambiguous.